 See more photos from the Terry Fox Run on the TASIS SmugMug page.

 Led by Athletic Director Sonny Lim and with support from the Varsity Cross Country team, TASIS The American School in Switzerland hosted its first-annual Terry Fox Run on the afternoon of October 11.
-In an inspired effort to honor the legacy of international hero Terry Fox—an extraordinary athlete, humanitarian, and cancer research activist who embarked upon a Marathon of Hope across Canada after losing his right leg to cancer in 1980 at the age of 22, ultimately covering 5,373 kilometers (or 127.3 marathons) in just 143 days before the spread of his cancer forced him to abandon his quest and ultimately claimed his life nine months later—Mr. Lim challenged all High School students and faculty members to complete as many 500-meter laps as possible on the School’s Grotto Cross Country course in a 45-minute window.
+In an inspired effort to honor the legacy of international hero Terry Fox—an extraordinary athlete, humanitarian, and cancer research activist who in 1980 embarked upon a Marathon of Hope across Canada after losing his right leg to cancer three years earlier, ultimately covering 5,373 kilometers (or 127.3 marathons) in just 143 days before the spread of his cancer forced him to abandon his quest and claimed his life—Mr. Lim challenged all High School students and faculty members to complete as many 500-meter laps as possible on the School’s Grotto Cross Country course in a 45-minute window.

 More than 300 High School students and faculty members accepted the challenge.
 After gathering by the main TASIS entrance to pin their “dedication shoes” to the Terry Fox Run Dedication Wall and observe a collective moment of silence, they walked in unison—most wearing special Terry Fox Run t-shirts that Mr. Lim created for the event—down to the Grotto Course, where numerous parent volunteers were waiting to hand out rubber bands as each runner completed a lap.